 A Dynamic SQLChallenge (Went live Feb 13, 2019)

 You need to write a single query loop that calls procedures across multiple databases in this SQL Challenge.
 What’s the most efficient way to do it?
 Take the SQLChallenge here.

 Query Writing: Most Unique Names (Went live March 12, 2019)

 Flex your T-SQL: you’re challenged to write four different (but related) queries in this query writing challenge.

 Who Made That Schema Change?
-Create a DDL Trigger (Going live in April)
+Create a DDL Trigger (Went live April 9, 2019)

 Who Made That Schema Change?
 Create an Event Notification (Going live in May)

 This time, you need to use a different methodology to solve the schema-change-logging problem.
 We’ll cover the pros and cons of DDL Triggers and Event Notifications in this one.

 When writing changes for schemas and data, it’s incredibly useful to make your TSQL idempotent — a fancy word, which in the case of databases really just means: you can run the command again and again and it will make sure that you have the intended effect, without causing problems by being run more than once.
 In this challenge, you’ll get multiple TSQL statements and be challenged to make them idempotent.